spatialos/gdk-for-unity/docs/contributions/unity-gdk-coding-standards.md

 ## Table of contents

-- Unity GDK C# coding standards
+- SpatialOS GDK for Unity C# coding standards
     - [Table of contents](#table-of-contents)
     - [Introduction](#introduction)
     - [ReSharper and formatting](#resharper-and-formatting)